 There’s more than one way to access public capital, but regardless of the path you choose, a solid readiness plan is essential.
 RGP can help you look beyond the hype and see what’s really involved in becoming a public company.

-“The true rigor of SPACs and IPOs is not always talked about.
+“The true rigor of going public is not always talked about.
 It's a lot tougher than it seems.”

 Carlos Mendes VP, Advisory Market Leader

 We’ve supported more than 100 companies on their public readiness journey, from full-lifecycle assessment through execution to ad hoc needs.
 And we have the experience to work alongside your team, external auditors, SEC legal counsel and other service providers.